shadowsnow124/touchpad-reload/README.md

 Follow these simple steps to install the touchpad fix:

 1.  **Download the Script:**
-    Download the `touchpad-reload` file directly from this repository to your laptop.
+    Download the `touchpad-reload` file directly from this repository to your laptop (e.g., into your `Downloads` folder).

 2.  **Open a Terminal:**
     Press `Ctrl + Alt + T` on your keyboard.